Skip to main content

 return True

-Unlike this function, a generic version doesn’t care which element type it uses.
-It only demands the capabilities the algorithm uses: elements must be comparable for equality.
-They’re used as loop values, so they must be copyable.
+The generic version doesn't care about the element type.
+It only requires the capabilities the algorithm uses: elements must support equality comparison and be copyable.

-Given those requirements, your function can walk both lists element-by-element, just like the Integer version.
+With those requirements, this updated function walks both lists element by element, just like the integer version:

 T: Equatable & Copyable